-The Georgia Dream Program is available to all qualifying first-time homebuyers.
-The benefits of this first time homebuyer program are lower interest rates and the ability to combine it with down-payment assistance programs.
+Qualifying for The Georgia Dream Program can make life A LOT easier for you.
+The benefits of this first-time homebuyer program are lower interest rates and the ability to combine it with down-payment assistance programs.
 There are several loan eligibility requirements, including:

 - Income qualifications: Your family income cannot exceed $80,000 for one to two people, and $92,000 with three or more people in the household.